-8.4 Monochrome images have been produced to comply with the THC, 2016 Guidance for all VPs where cumulative developments are visible within the 75 mm single frame image.
+8.4 Monochrome images have been produced to comply with the THC, 2016 Guidance4 for the six key viewpoints of concern identified by THC where cumulative developments are visible within the 75 mm single frame image.
 Monochrome images have been created by converting the single frame colour image in Photoshop before adding the rendered turbines from ReSoft Windfarm as described above.